-- a) The immediate faculty supervisor determines the complaint is of a relatively minor nature and no significant changes to teaching practices are required: - i. faculty is provided with the complaint information and a meeting is arranged - ii. complaint is discussed - iii. faculty is provided with constructive feedback and encouraged to stay aware of any related issues that might compromise teaching performance - iv. faculty is encouraged to pursue FD opportunities as applicable - b) The complaint is determined to be representative of a pattern of behaviour or has been previously recognized or thought to have been addressed, or is thought to reflect medical inadequacies or issues involving knowledge of the discipline: - i. immediate faculty supervisor informs the relevant Associate Dean (exact administrative role will depend upon factors such as location, course, and whether complaint relates to PG or UG education, etc.) - ii. decision is made by Associate Dean(s) regarding who should be involved in the discussion (will vary with nature of complaint) - iii. faculty is provided with complaint information and a meeting is arranged - iv. complaint is discussed - v. faculty acknowledges change in teaching practise is necessary - vi. faculty is offered and consents to remediation, possibly being asked to refrain from learner contact until remediation process is completed - vii. where faculty does not acknowledge that a change is necessary and does not consent to remediation, he or she may appeal the matter in accordance with the procedures set out in section 9.2.4 but shall cooperate with the remediation process pending the outcome of the appeal - viii. immediate faculty supervisor, in consultation with Associate Dean and other CoM administrators as necessary, devises remediation plan - ix. faculty's DH is notified of plan - x. second meeting is held to review completed remediation and evaluate readiness to return to academic service provision - xi. faculty is required to pursue annual FD opportunities - xii. faculty is encouraged to discuss any future academic issues and challenges with DH as they arise
+- a) The immediate academic supervisor determines the complaint is of a relatively minor nature and no significant changes to teaching practices are required: - i. faculty is provided with the complaint information and a meeting is arranged - ii. complaint is discussed - iii. faculty is provided with constructive feedback and encouraged to stay aware of any related issues that might compromise teaching performance - iv. faculty is encouraged to pursue FD opportunities as applicable - b) The complaint is determined to be representative of a pattern of behaviour or has been previously recognized or thought to have been addressed, or is thought to reflect medical inadequacies or issues involving knowledge of the discipline: - i. immediate academic supervisor consults with the DH and the relevant Associate Dean (exact administrative role will depend upon factors such as location, course, and whether complaint relates to PG or UG education, etc.).
+The decision is made by DH and Associate Dean(s) regarding who should be involved in discussion with faculty (will vary with nature of complaint) - ii. faculty is provided with complaint information and a meeting is arranged to discuss complaint.

-- c) The complaint is determined to be one involving possible harassment13, intimidation, discrimination, patient safety in the academic context14, or any other serious breach of professionalism: - i. immediate faculty supervisor, upon receiving complaint, brings it to the attention of the relevant Associate Dean(s) or delegate within 24 hours - ii. if problem is observed, recorded by or otherwise brought to the attention of any other medical faculty, CoM administrator or health authority administrator, complaint should be immediately redirected to relevant Associate Dean(s) - iii.
-Associate Dean determines whether complaint can be safely, swiftly and comprehensively managed using pre-existing university or CoM policies and frameworks - iv. if not, Associate Dean contacts faculty to advise him/her that complaint has been received, that it is serious in nature, and that DH will be contacted - v.
-Associate Dean contacts DH, discusses complaint, and requests assistance in meeting with faculty as soon as possible - vi.
-DH decides whether, on the basis of preliminary information, faculty should immediately refrain from academic work or both academic and clinical work.
-In the latter case, DH contacts appropriate clinical health authority administrators as per applicable SHA regulations, protocols or bylaws - vii.
-DH decides whether complaint warrants advising CPSS administrators - viii.
-DH advises faculty of any decision made and arranges for meeting as soon as possible, with meeting to include Associate Dean and if applicable, health authority personnel, and if desired, any representative of the faculty's choosing - ix. faculty is interviewed and a decision is made regarding what DH will recommend to CoM as appropriate next steps regarding academic matters, issuing such decision in writing to faculty within 24 hours following meeting.
-(Clinical recommendations are made independently of academic recommendation and in consultation with appropriate clinical health authority personnel) - x.
-After all appropriate investigatory procedures are completed in accordance with any applicable policies, the Associate Dean advises Vice Dean Education and/or Vice Dean Faculty Engagement of the recommendation - xi.
-Vice Dean makes recommendation to Dean regarding appointment termination or alternate next steps - xii.
-Dean's decision is provided, in writing, to the individual involved and as advice or recommendation to the Vice-Provost Faculty Relations.
-The Dean will advise the individual of his/her rights of appeal under section 9.2.4. - xiii.
-If individual is asked to refrain from academic or clinical work, either temporarily (such as when in-depth investigation needs to occur or when remediation along with no learner contact is thought to be necessary or when the faculty's license to practice medicine or health authority privileges have been temporarily suspended) or permanently (such as when there is a decision to permanently rescind medical faculty appointment, or when the faculty's license to practice medicine or health authority privileges have been permanently withdrawn), he/she is advised of the right to appeal.
+- iii. faculty acknowledges change in teaching practise is necessary - iv. faculty is offered and consents to remediation, possibly being asked to refrain from learner contact until remediation process is completed - v. where faculty does not acknowledge that a change is necessary and does not consent to remediation, he or she may appeal the matter in accordance with the procedures set out in section 8.2.5 but shall cooperate with the remediation process pending the outcome of the appeal - vi. immediate faculty supervisor, in consultation with Associate Dean and other CoM administrators as necessary, devises remediation plan - vii. faculty's DH is notified of plan - viii. second meeting is held to review completed remediation and evaluate readiness to return to academic service provision - ix. faculty is required to pursue annual FD opportunities - x. faculty is encouraged to discuss any future academic issues and challenges with DH as they arise - c) The complaint is determined to be one involving possible harassment12, intimidation, discrimination, patient safety in the academic context13, or any other serious breach of professionalism: - i. immediate supervisor, upon receiving complaint, brings it to the attention of the DH and relevant Associate Dean(s) or delegate within 24 hours.
+The university may determine an alternate process depending on nature of complaint/allegation. - ii. if problem is observed, recorded by or otherwise brought to the attention of any other medical faculty, CoM administrator or health authority administrator, complaint should be immediately redirected to the DH and relevant Associate Dean(s) - Associate Dean determines whether complaint can be safely, swiftly and comprehensively managed using existing university or CoM policies and frameworks - iv. if not, the DH contacts the faculty to advise him/her that complaint has been received, that it is serious in nature and will be discussed with Associate Dean - v.
+DH contacts Associate Dean, discusses complaint, and requests assistance in meeting with faculty as soon as possible - vi.
+DH decides whether, on the basis of preliminary information, whether the medical faculty should be placed on temporary suspension from academic work, or both academic and clinical work.
+In the latter case, DH contacts appropriate

-13 In the circumstances where the complaint relates to discrimination and/or harassment, these procedures will need to be applied in a manner that does not conflict with the investigative processes required by the university-level Discrimination and Harassment Prevention Policy.
+12 In the circumstances where the complaint relates to discrimination and/or harassment, these procedures will need to be applied in a manner that does not conflict with the investigative processes required by the university-level Discrimination and Harassment Prevention Policy.